mohofar/PedVision/Readme.md

 2. [Testing the Pipeline](#testing-the-pipeline)
 3. [Training the Pipeline](#training-the-pipeline)
 4. [License](#license)

+> [!NOTE]
+> - Open this link in a new tab to see toturial on YouTube for test part: [PedVision test](https://youtu.be/hi7YJ2_5c7U?si=YMx7D0kBZptvXszS)
+> - Training toturial will be avaliable soon.

 ## Dependencies Installation
 Follow the following steps to install all dependencies!